rutuja4201/TeamPortfolioWebStacks/README.md

 # TeamPortfolioWebStacks

 This is a basic website of Team Portfolio.
 In this, I and my Team mates have created our portfolios which has 4 individual porfolio pages made by each member of themself and linked them together.
 I have used basics of HTML and CSS.
-This is the first of many projects in attempt of learning Web Dev.